nodeliter/ftpper/README.md

 # Description
-node-ftpper is a wrapper for the popular nodejs FTP client module node-ftp and node-ftp-client.
-It tried to provide a more simple way to use FTP in nodejs
+node-ftpper is a wrapper for the popular nodejs FTP client module node-ftp It tried to provide a more simple way to use FTP in nodejs